snyk-labs/java-goof/README.md

 In order to compare these frameworks objectively, the best implementation should be provided for each framework.

-If you are an expert in some of these technologies, please don't hesitate to fix/improve every single aspect of the current implementation if any.
+If you are an expert in some of these technologies, please don't hesitate to fix/improve every single aspect of the current implementation.

 The goal of Todolist MVC is to be community driven, so every single contribution is welcome!